What's on the GMAT®: The Complete Topic List

 Data Sufficiency questions give you a question and two statements.
 Your job is to determine whether the statements provide enough information to answer the question — not to actually solve it.

-The answer choices are always the same five options (you will memorize these quickly):
+The answer choices are always the same five options (you'll memorize these quickly):

-(A) Statement 1 alone is sufficient, but Statement 2 alone is not.
-(B) Statement 2 alone is sufficient, but Statement 1 alone is not.
+(A) Statement 1 alone is sufficient, but Statement 2 alone isn't.
+(B) Statement 2 alone is sufficient, but Statement 1 alone isn't.
 (C) Both statements together are sufficient, but neither alone is sufficient.
 (D) Each statement alone is sufficient.
-(E) Statements 1 and 2 together are not sufficient.
+(E) Statements 1 and 2 together aren't sufficient.

 There are two flavors of Data Sufficiency on the Focus Edition: